Key Takeaways

-For decades, bearer shares offered a unique level of privacy for investors in offshore jurisdictions.
+For decades, bearer shares offered a unique level of privacy for shareholders and investors in companies incorporated in offshore jurisdictions.
 A bearer share is a type of share certificate that belongs to whoever physically holds the document.
-That meant ownership could change without any record or formal transfer.
+That meant ownership could change without any record or formal transfer notifying any government authority.

-British Virgin Islands bearer shares (BVI bearer shares) were once synonymous with privacy and simplicity; today, they are fully prohibited under BVI law.
-This shift reflects a global move towards greater transparency and a strong commitment by the BVI to align with international standards in combating financial crime.
+🇻🇬 British Virgin Islands bearer shares (BVI bearer shares) were once synonymous with privacy and simplicity; today, they are fully prohibited under the BVI law.
+This shift reflects a global move towards greater transparency and a strong commitment by the BVI as a jurisdiction to align with international standards in combating financial crime.

-In this blog, we explore what they were, why they were banned, and what options are now available.
+In this blog, we explore what they were, why they were banned, and what options are now available if you still hold them.

-Bearer shares in the BVI were physical certificates that denoted ownership simply by possession.
+The definition of a bearer share in the BVI is no different from any other jurisdiction.
+Bearer shares are (actually, were, more on that later) physical certificates that denoted ownership simply by possession.
 There was no need to record the owner in the company’s internal records or file them with the registry.
 The holder of the certificate was legally considered the shareholder.

 Bearer shares offered anonymity and ease of transfer.
 But this also created major challenges for transparency, ownership tracking, and anti-money laundering controls.

-These bearer instruments, once common among BVI companies, represented the kind of anonymous ownership that earlier BVI law permitted—until transparency reforms took hold.
-Today, BVI ownership transparency requirements mandate registered ownership only, and physical share certificates BVI issues must identify all holders.
+These bearer instruments, once common among BVI companies, represented the kind of anonymous ownership that earlier BVI law permitted, until transparency reforms took hold.
+Today, BVI ownership transparency requirements mandate registered ownership only, and physical share certificates that a BVI company issues must identify all holders.

 Why Were Bearer Shares Used?